bettiolo/PassFruit/README.md

 Your masterkey is never persisted and never sent to the server.

-Only one password at a time is in memory in cleartext and they are deencrypted always in the client.
+Only one password at a time is in memory in cleartext and they are decrypted always in the client.

 If using a cloud password storage service you can enable double security that consist in requesting an access token with limited duration which is sent by email to the registered addess and enables a one-time password storage access.
 No one will be able to access your passwords without access to your email addess.